Run1e/asyncspotify/docs/api.rst

 EasyCodeFlow
 ------------

-Extends :class:`AuthorizationCodeFlow` and requires one extra argument, ``scope``, which tells the authenticator where to store tokens.
+Extends :class:`AuthorizationCodeFlow` and requires one extra argument, ``store``, which tells the authenticator where to store tokens.

 .. autoclass:: EasyCodeFlow